projectriff/riff/docs/riff_function_create.md

 ## riff function create

-create a new function resource, with optional input binding
+Create a new function resource, with optional input binding

 ### Synopsis

-create a new function resource, with optional input binding
+Create a new function resource, with optional input binding

 ```
 riff function create [flags]